Skip to main content

 Where Uptimepage fits

 Uptimepage does not do browser transactions or RUM, and says so plainly.
-What it does is pair the monitoring with the status page in one product and one price: HTTP, TCP, DNS, TLS, ping and domain checks every 60 seconds on the free tier, a branded status page with confirmed email and webhook subscribers included, incidents that open automatically, and a Terraform provider, REST API and MCP server for teams who keep config in code.
-It is also open source under AGPL, so self-hosting is an exit, not a hostage negotiation.
+What it does is pair the monitoring with the status page in one product and one price: HTTP, TCP, DNS, TLS, domain, ping, heartbeat and browser-flow checks every 60 seconds on the free tier, a branded status page with confirmed email and webhook subscribers included, incidents that open automatically, and a Terraform provider, REST API and MCP server for teams who keep config in code.
+It is also open source under AGPL, so you can always self-host instead of being locked in.

 FAQ